Ceci2222/Ceci2222.github.io/_posts/2019-11-18-activeadmin_create-react-app_heroku_netlify_ruby_on_rails_-_part_2.markdown

-### Step 7- Create-React-App
+### Step 7- Create-React-App (this guide will not go into the details of creating the React app)
-1. Make a new React app in a separate directory from the rails app.
-For example, you make have one project directory named `project` and within it two app directories: `/project/project-backend` (where you rails app is) and `/project/project-frontend` (for the React app).
-To make the React frontend app, follow the directions in the official [Create React App guide](https://create-react-app.dev/docs/getting-started/).
+1.To make the React frontend app, follow the directions in the official [Create React App guide](https://create-react-app.dev/docs/getting-started/).
+Creat it in a separate directory from the rails app.
-2. Create a repository on Github and connect your React app to it.
+2. Create a new repository on Github and connect your React app to it. *Note your backend and frontend apps will be in separate repositories.
-3. This guide will not cover how to make a React app.
-4. You can use various [libraries](https://reactjs.org/docs/faq-ajax.html#example-using-ajax-results-to-set-local-state) to make API calls to your rails backend.
+3. You can use various [libraries](https://reactjs.org/docs/faq-ajax.html#example-using-ajax-results-to-set-local-state) to make API calls to your rails backend.
 Just check that the urls you use include both the current heroku app name/url and the correct name-spacing set up in your rails routes.
 Example: `https://dcpr.herokuapp.com/api/v1/teachers`  not `https://dcpr.herokuapp.com/teachers` if you put your controllers in the `/api/v1` directory with corresponding routes.

 ### Step 8- Deploy to Netlify
 1. Create a Netlify account.